 Note: To create .ps1 files required for Powershell it is necessary to set to True the following conf: tools.env. virtualenv:powershell.

 class VirtualBuildEnv(conanfile, auto_generate=False)

-Calculates the environment variables of the build time context and produces a conanbuildenv .bat or .sh script an Environment object instance containing the obtained variables.
+Calculates the environment variables of the build time context and produces a conanbuildenv .bat or .sh script environment()